-Pamela Criss is a member of the Teach Plus Arkansas Teacher Advisory Board and is a K-5 multi-site literacy instructional coach with the Little Rock School District, K-6th R.I.S.E.
+Pamela Criss is a 2021-2022 Teach Plus Arkansas Senior Policy Fellow and a K-5 multi-site literacy instructional coach with the Little Rock School District.
+As a multi-site literacy coach, she helps improve literacy instruction and provides leadership for literacy across school communities.
+She previously served on the Principal’s Leadership Team, the school’s SBIT committee, and is a K-6th R.I.S.E.
 Trainer of Teachers with the Arkansas Department of Education.
-As a multi-site literacy coach, she helps improve literacy instruction by engaging teachers in intensive professional development, provides leadership for literacy across school communities, and manages and evaluates schools’ literacy program to ensure that the highest level of quality and rigorous instruction is being implemented.
-She previously served on the Principal’s Leadership Team and the school’s SBIT committee.
 She earned her BSE in Early Childhood/Deaf Education from University of Arkansas at Little, MS in Rehab Counseling with an emphasis in deafness from University of Arkansas at Fayetteville, MEd in Educational Leadership from Harding University and completed an ESOL Program of Study from Arkansas Tech University.

-Kara Davis is a member of the Teach Plus Arkansas Teacher Advisory Board and is a literacy facilitator at Northside Elementary in Rogers, Arkansas.
-She focuses on helping teachers improve classroom instruction in the area of literacy to include early literacy, reading and writing.
-Kara is a National Board Certified Teacher in the area of Reading-Language Arts and was named Arkansas Milken Educator in 2016.
-She earned her BA in Elementary Education and Early Childhood Education and her MA in Educational Theory and Practice in 2016 and her administrative credentials in 2017 from Arkansas State University.
+Kara Davis is a 2021-2022 Teach Plus Arkansas Senior Policy Fellow and is a literacy facilitator at Northside Elementary in Rogers.
+In her role, Kara focuses on helping teachers improve classroom instruction in literacy to include early literacy, reading, and writing.
+Kara is a National Board-Certified Teacher in the area of Reading-Language Arts and was named Arkansas Milken Educator in 2016.
+She earned her BA in Elementary Education and Early Childhood Education, her MA in Educational Theory and Practice, and her administrative credentials from Arkansas State University.